This article was updated on 08/16/19. Happy National Tell A Joke Day!

 Change the Look of a Room with a Coat of Paint

-The cheapest and easiest way to give a room a new lease on life is with paint.
+The cheapest and easiest ways to give a room a new lease on life is with an imaginative wall texture or a fresh coat of paint.
 Walls act as a backdrop, a blank canvas for fresh ideas and looks.
-Paint is relatively cheap and a room can easily be completed within a couple of hours.
+Paint is relatively cheap and an average-sized room can easily be completed within a couple of hours.

 If painting a whole room seems like too much trouble, try just painting the door in a color that contrasts with the walls.
-As a general rule, walls doors look good with a sheen such as satin or eggshell, trim should be gloss, and ceilings should be flat.
+As a general rule, walls doors look good with a sheen such as satin or eggshell, trim should be gloss, and ceilings should be a flat sheen.

 Refinishing Furniture and Strategic Positioning